 The blade should be at least four inches long.
 Generally speaking, shorter blades, around six to eight inches, are better for skinning and boning the deer while actually cutting the meat itself into steaks works better with longer blades.

-This is why you might consider multiple knives just for convenience.
+This is why you might consider multiple knives like a flexible boning knife and skinning knife just for convenience.
 You may see them listed and categorized as boning knives and butcher knives.

 Other equipment that will help you butcher your quarry include: